Azure/azure-sdk/docs/dotnet/implementation.md

 As described in [general enumeration guidelines](introduction.md#dotnet-enums), you should use `enum` types whenever passing or deserializing a well-known set of values to or from the service.
 There may be times, however, where a `readonly struct` is necessary to capture an extensible value from the service even if well-known values are defined, or to pass back to the service those same or other user-supplied values.
-In those cases, you should define a structure that adheres to the following example:
+In those cases, you should define a structure that:

+1. Is `readonly`.
+2. Stores only the string value.
+3. Defines `readonly static` fields with well-known values.
+4. Defines equality, inequality, and an implicit cast-from-string operators.
+5. Overrides `Equals`, `GetHashCode`, and `ToString` methods.
+6. `Equals(object)` and `GetHashCode` should be attributed with `EditorBrowsable(EditorBrowsableState.Never)`.
+7. Implements `IEquatable<T>` that compares only the string value.

+The following example implements these requirements and may be used as a template:

 ```csharp
 public readonly struct Example : IEquatable<Example>